gcdeng/my-website-v3/src/pages/resume.md

 - Implemented GA tracking in both web and app environments, enabling comprehensive analytics and insights into user behavior.
 - Integrated third-party services such as GTM, Facebook Pixel, Firebase, Sentry, [Emarsys CRM](https://github.com/emartech/react-native-emarsys-sdk), and [AppsFlyer](https://github.com/AppsFlyerSDK/appsflyer-react-native-plugin), enriching tracking capabilities and improving marketing strategies.
 - Maintain Javascript SDK for Affiliate Marketing, enabling effective tracking and analysis of affiliate activities in web & app.
 - Planned and implemented Promotion page in web & mobile app webview.
-Also write a document for the operation team to teach them how to manage the promotion content.
+Also write a document to teach operation team how to manage the promotion content.
   - <https://asiayo.com/zh-tw/package/cruise/>
   - <https://asiayo.com/zh-tw/journey/Diamond-Princess/>.
 - Planned and implemented new product line for selling packaged travel goods in web & mobile app.